 Agriculture and Food Security Strategy Advisory Panel

-Recognising the need to respond to the global challenge of securing sustainable supplies of food for a growing population from the same or less land, and with fewer inputs of water, energy and nutrients, while minimising adverse environmental impacts BBSRC has identified food security ("bioscience for a sustainable supply of sufficient, affordable, nutritious and safe food") as one of three strategic research priorities in the Council's Strategic Plan for 2010-2015 and its associated Delivery Plan for 2011-2015.
+Recognising the need to respond to the global challenge of securing sustainable supplies of food for a growing population from the same or less land, and with fewer inputs of water, energy and nutrients, while minimising adverse environmental impacts we have identified food security ("bioscience for a sustainable supply of sufficient, affordable, nutritious and safe food") as one of three strategic research priorities in our Strategic Plan and associated Delivery Plan.

 This panel serves in an advisory capacity to BBSRC to assist in formulating its strategy for agriculture and food security.

 Professor Christine Williams OBE (Chair) – University of Reading

 Mr Phil Jarvis – Game and Wildlife Trust